brege/thunder-muscle/README.md

 ![Spam Timeline](docs/img/spam/spam_heatmap.png)

-The heatmap (filtered to post-2010 data with GDPR noise removed) shows "satisfaction" spam as the most persistent threat, maintaining 20-25% frequency from 2012 onwards.
-Survey-based spam shows steady growth, intensifying after 2020 as companies became increasingly desperate for customer feedback during the pandemic.

-**Satisfaction feedback surveys are advertisements.**
+The heatmap (filtered to post-2010) shows "satisfaction" spam as the most persistent threat, maintaining 20-25% frequency from 2012 onwards.
+Survey-based spam shows steady growth, intensifying after 2020, when both GDPR constraints pressured companies to invent new angles of attack, becoming increasingly desperate for customer "feedback" (attention) during the pandemic. **Satisfaction feedback surveys are advertisements.**

 ## License